donovanh/donovanh.github.com/_posts/2013-10-22-stereoscopic.markdown

 To make things more readable, I've removed the various "-webkit" and "-moz" prefixes from the `tranform` properties here.
 You may wish to include them and they can be found in the [source code](https://github.com/donovanh/stereoscopic).

-This CSS describes the general rules for the figures, that they be 200 pixels wide for example, and have white text.
+This CSS describes the general rules for the spans, that they be 200 pixels wide for example, and have white text.
 The rules that follow rotate and position each of the various faces using rotate and translate.
 Each face is given a background colour also.

 ## Making it stereoscopic